-The Framework for Evaluating Town Facility Scenarios above provides criteria for comparing one facilities scenario with another.
+The Framework for Evaluating Town Facilities Scenarios above provides criteria for comparing one facilities scenario with another.
 More fundamentally, the Town needs to ensure that each project it undertakes improves the town overall.
 This is especially true for facilities projects.
 Given limited budgets, the Town needs to leverage these very large expenditures to fulfill multiple goals.
 The FMPC strongly supports the Town using "multi-factor" (or holistic) planning in the future.
 In other words, each proposed improvement to the Town should be designed from the outset to satisfy numerous Town goals across several domains.
-For example, a facilities project can also support economic development, greenspace goals, traffic improvement, and historic preservation.